-Davis, a Republican, was the representative for Kentucky’s 4th congressional district from 2005 to 2012.
+Davis was the representative for Kentucky’s 4th congressional district and was a Republican.
+He served from 2005 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Davis is shown as a purple triangle. (analysis methodology)
+Davis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Davis sponsored bills primarily in these issue areas:

 From Jan 2005 to Jul 2012, Davis missed 210 of 6,231 roll call votes, which is 3.4%.
 This is on par with the median of 2.6% among the lifetime records of representatives serving in Jul 2012.
-ProPublica has tracked 135 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information